Questions About the MCAT

 Answer: The best source of information is the AAMC’s official MCAT 2015 webpage – the AAMC is the organization that administers the MCAT and they are producing information to help you prepare for the exam, including a highly detailed FAQ and a Preview Guide that includes a description of each section of the MCAT and the concepts that will be tested, along with some practice questions.

 Briefly, the MCAT2015 will include four sections.
 The first two sections will test knowledge of Biology, General Chemistry, Organic Chemistry, Biochemistry, and Physics, as applied to living systems.
 You will be asked to use your scientific inquiry, reasoning, and research and statistics skills to approach the problems.
 The questions in these sections are designed to test scientific competencies that have been deemed important in training future physicians (read more about the competencies in The Scientific Foundations for Future Physicians).
 The third section is approximately 60% psychology, 30% sociology and 10% biology content, and tests your understanding of the Psychological, Social and Biological Foundations of Behavior.
 The fourth section will test your critical analysis and reasoning skills via reading passages and answering questions, similar to the passages in the reading section of the SAT.
-We will be briefly outlining this at our Freshman Information Sessions in the coming weeks (dates TBA).

 There is work underway to create free study materials for the MCAT 2015, which are being made available through the AAMC MedEdPortal and a full-length practice test is slated to be released in 2014.
 Since the test is still years away, there is no need to start studying for the test now!
 The concepts that you’re learning in your basic science courses at Princeton, and the skill that you’ll gain in scientific thinking are all of the preparation you need to do right now.